alejandrox1/tweet_authorship/README.md

 # Plagiarism Detection in Twitter
 Determining tweet authorship.

+# Workflow
+[PLAGIARISM.sh](https://github.com/alejandrox1/tweet_authorship) can be used to run a series of steps to obtain the tweets of different users, clean the data, and store is in a `csv` format for later use.
+This script will also perform various `GridSearches` in order to find the best parameters for machine learning classifiers that will later be used to tell whether a tweet belogs or not to a given account.

+[plagiarism.ipynb](https://github.com/alejandrox1/tweet_authorship) contains the validation of ensemble learners and learning curves to visualize the quality of our models.

+# Model Details
 * [setup_t2micro.sh](https://github.com/alejandrox1/tweet_authorship/blob/master/setup_t2micro.sh) <br/>
  Set up an `AWS EC2` instance to perform calculations.